-Certificate: 6 hours, Category A; fulfills Core letterpress/printmaking requirement
+Certificate: 9 hours, Category A; fulfills Core letterpress/printing requirement

-$54 for BIPOC participants* (10% discount for MCBA members)
+$135 for BIPOC/Financial scholarship participants (10% discount for MCBA members)

 What you’ll need to participate

-Tech requirements: For this participatory virtual workshop we recommend you join on a laptop or desktop computer with a camera and microphone, if possible.
+Tech requirements: For this participatory virtual workshop we recommend joining on a laptop or desktop computer with a camera and microphone, if possible.
 You will receive step-by-step instructions for downloading Zoom (it’s free!) and accessing the workshop online approximately 2 days before the workshop’s start date.

 Materials: You are responsible for sourcing your own materials from the materials list.
 You are welcome to reach out to teaching artists with questions about materials in advance of the workshop (contact information is listed on the materials list).

 Please note: Registration closes 3/8 at midnight (CT).